Lightning Lanes can be some of the most helpful and most confusing parts of your Walt Disney World Vacation.

 - Audio Tales

 Obviously, the big perk to adding Genie Plus to your visit is the access to select Lightning Lanes.
-The other benefits just don’t justify the hefty cost.
+The only other benefit that might justify the hefty cost is the photos.

-Genie Plus Lightning Lane include over 45 different attractions across all four Disney World Parks (18 in Magic Kingdom, 10 in Epcot, 12 in Hollywood Studios, and 8 in Animal Kingdom).
-One price gets you access to all of them.
+Genie Plus Lightning Lanes include 60 different attractions across all four Disney World Parks (23 in Magic Kingdom, 12 in Epcot, 14 in Hollywood Studios, and 11 in Animal Kingdom).
+One price gets you faster access to all of them.

 Once you’ve paid for access, these Lightning Lanes can be booked through the My Disney Experience App similarly to how FastPasses were booked in the old system.

-Unlike most add-ons to a Walt Disney World Vacation, you do not have to buy Genie Plus for the entirety of your vacation, or even pre-book it before you get to the parks.
-Genie Plus can be added on the fly, as needed through the My Disney Experience App.
+Unlike most add-ons to a Walt Disney World Vacation, you cannot buy Genie Plus for the entirety of your vacation, or even pre-book it before you get to the parks.
+Genie Plus must be added to your itinerary daily through the My Disney Experience App.